 The second option, for obstructions, allows the user to enter up to 20 individual blocks (Multiple Blocks).
 With this option the user enters a left station, a right station, and an elevation for each of the blocks.
-An example of a cross section with multiple blocked obstructions is shown in Figure 3-9.
+An example of a cross section with multiple blocked obstructions is shown in the figure